Texas Health & Beauty

 1444 Oak Lawn Ave., Ste.
 319, Design District

 Lisa Breitenwischer opened her yoga studio in 2012.
 There, she teaches highly individualized classes and runs a program of personalized holistic treatments and nutritional counseling.
-Among the treatments available at her intimate studio is a new IR sauna, which is as gratifying before or after a yoga class as it is affordable.
+Among the treatments available at her intimate studio is a new IR sauna, which is gratifying before or after a yoga class.
+(It's also relatively affordable here.)

 Dr. Martin Kassir

 This is a real-deal dermatologist office that just happens to offer cosmetic procedures.
 This means that Dr. Kassir and his staff are pros at pinpointing and treating skin-related ailments while also offering patients some pretty intense anti-aging treatments: traditional, extraction-focused facials, microdermabrasion, and DermaFrac (sounds scary, but it’s actually a supper effective).
 You can expect some downtime after most treatments, but it's kind of worth it considering the results are no joke.